NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 - Edges = Saturated colors
 - Specific Directions = Specific hues (Red at 0°, Yellow at 60°, Green at 120°, etc.)

-**The 4×4 Dot Grid:**
-Our vectorscope uses vibrant 4×4 pixel dots for clear visibility.
-Watch how the pattern changes as you scrub through frames.

 **Why Use Vectorscope:**
 Instantly see if your video has color casts, clipping, or unusual color distributions.
-Professional colorists use this for quality control.

 ---